The Expression of the Emotions in Man and Animals: Illustrations

 Figure 19: "From a photograph of an insane woman, to show the condition of her hair."

 Because of the limited printing techniques of the 1800s, photographs were usually tipped into the pages of books.
 This process was expensive and labour-intensive since each photograph had to be printed and tipped in individually.
 Darwin proposed using heliotype to print the photographs to his publisher—John Murray—believing it would be cheaper.
 It allowed the illustrations to be bound directly with the pages of text, and the printing plates could be reused, which reduced costs.

-The printing company Darwin chose for the photographs proved to be expensive.
+The printers, Heliotype Company Limited, which Darwin chose for the photographs proved to be expensive.
 Robert F. Cooke, John Murray III's cousin and partner in his publishing company, expressed concern about the increasing production costs and warned Darwin that including the photographs "will make a terrible hole in the profits of each edition".
 Darwin proceeded with the printing process, and most of Expression was illustrated by photographic prints—with seven heliotype plates; figures 19–21 were printed using woodcuts.

 The published book contains the work of several artists: